 Dean smiled and looked as though he'd lost his breath there for a moment.
 He brought Sam to his mouth, pressing one bloody hand print against Sam's cheek as they kissed, turning on the spot, encircled by the wind and their world around them.

 Humanity had no idea what was coming their way.

-"…Always, Dean, fucking always," Sam panted, moving back hard against his brother, returning from the memories with a little dizziness.
+"…Always, Dean, fucking always," Sam panted, moving back hard against his brother, returning from the memories a little dizzy.

-"You're mine and I'm yours, baby," Dean was saying over and over as the hand he had around Sam's waist reached for the hand that bore the twin scar, still fresh and sore.
+"You're mine and I'm yours, baby," Dean was saying over and over as he reached for the hand that bore the twin scar; still fresh and sore.
 Sam groaned at the shifted angle and desperately tried to break out of his bones and skin so he could melt into Dean.
 "We're fate."

-Dean leaned his neck around and Sam twisted to meet his brother's mouth and that was all he needed; the warm touch of those wet lips and he was coming over Dean's hand so hard his knee's felt like they were going to give out.
-Dean held him up from behind, worked him through it, whispering obscene promises and beautiful little catechisms to Sam while Sam could only babble back to him, lips numb, body tingling.
+Dean leaned around and Sam twisted to meet his brother's mouth.
+That was all he needed; the warm touch of those wet lips and he was coming over Dean's hand so hard his knee's threatened to give out.
+Dean held him up from behind, worked him through it, whispering obscene promises and beautiful little catechisms to Sam while Sam could only babble back to him; lips numb, body tingling.

 "Have to make tracks, Sammy," he said with a wry smile.
 "C'mon."

 Dean shook his head, licking his fingers clean – an oxymoron in itself.
 "Nah, we gotta find us a motel.
 A nice one," he added quickly before Sam could object.
 "Nice big double bed with a headboard so I can lay my fucking gorgeous little brother down on it and tie him up."